Glossary of Wholesale Terminology

 Dead Lead (aka Disqualified Lead): A lead that, for any number of reasons, is no longer worth pursuing.
 Maybe they’re not a good brand fit, they’re not giving you the time of day, you get the sense that they would place one order and then go radio silent, they seem like they won’t pay their bills … you name it.
 They’re a dead end, in other words.

 Distribution Channel (aka Sales Channel): The path that a product travels from the producer to the end consumer.
 A retailer or distributor is considered an intermediary in that path, and when one or more intermediaries is involved, the channel is said to be indirect.
 Your “channel strategy” involves the types of intermediaries you elect to work with, and how you optimize those partnerships to increase sales and maximize your product’s availability to the end consumer.
 As a wholesale brand, you might have a “channel strategy” that includes a mix of direct channels (selling direct to consumer through your website, farmer’s markets, and/or consumer shows) and indirect channels (selling B2B via self-distribution to retailers, and/or via a network of distributors to retailers).
 See also: Supply Chain.

 Impressions: see Touches.

-Inbound Lead: A lead that comes to you through the wholesale inquiry form on your website, or through a phone call, or email, etc. These are usually generated through your marketing efforts, and are often the best leads because they’ve made the effort to reach out to you, meaning that they’re probably quite interested in your product and open to buy.
+Inbound Lead: A lead that comes to you through your marketing efforts.
+The buyer may hear about you through some press you got, or through a Facebook ad you placed, or simply by seeing your product in another store.
+They find you and reach out to you, compared with an outbound lead, where the opposite it the case.
+These are often the best leads because they’ve made the effort to reach out to you, meaning that they’re probably quite interested in your product and open to buy.
+See this post.